linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/14 Chapter 14.md

 $$

 Figure 14.3 depicts the lattice structure for the model.  $D(0,1)$  is a one-year debt.
-Hence at time 1, it expires and pays the face value ( $1).
-Today, its market value should be the present value which is$ 1 discounted at the one-year rate, which is 10\% as given in the table.
+Hence at time 1, it expires and pays the face value ( \$1).
+Today, its market value should be the present value which is\$ 1 discounted at the one-year rate, which is 10\% as given in the table.
 Similarly, the two-year bond will pay 1 at time 2 and we know its market value today is the present value at 11\%.
 Hence, we need to solve for the two prices at time 1.

 $$